-Net Pension Liability (Asset)
+Net Pension Liability / Asset

-In the government-wide statements, net pension liability or (asset) represents the present value of projected benefit payments to be provided through the single employer defined benefit pension plan to current active and inactive employees that is attributed to those employees' past periods of service (total pension liability), less the amount of the pension plan's fiduciary net position.
-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pension plans, pension expense, information about the fiduciary net position, and additions to/deductions from fiduciary net position have been determined on the same basis as they are reported by the plan.
+In the government-wide statements, net pension liability or asset represents the present value of projected benefit payments to be provided through the single employer defined benefit pension plan to current active and inactive employees that is attributed to those employees' past periods of service (total pension liability), less the amount of the pension plan's fiduciary net position.
+For purposes of measuring the net pension liability or asset, deferred outflows of resources and deferred inflows of resources related to pension plans, pension expense, information about the fiduciary net position, and additions to/deductions from fiduciary net position have been determined on the same basis as they are reported by the plan.

 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Pension investments are reported at fair value.
-The Town allocated its net pension liability (asset), deferred outflows for pensions, deferred inflows for pensions, and pension expense to General Fund and functions/activities based on their respective contributions made to the Police Pension Plan during the measurement year.
+The Town allocated its net pension liability or asset, deferred outflows for pensions, deferred inflows for pensions, and pension expense to governmental activities and public safety function.